Anatomiclab/GastroFLOW/README.md

 To run the scripts, please open the script editor via `Automate->Show script editor` and load the script for running.

-If you want to extract the WSI images and cellular features, please follow the steps below:
+If you want to extract the WSI and cellular features, please follow the steps below:

-### Extract the WSI Images
+### Extract the WSI

 For extracting the images, use QuPath script `QuPath_Script\ImagesExport.groovy`.